 Project Selection and Definition

 Bison LCV has developed two CO₂ storage projects in Alberta, that utilize a deep saline aquifer to facilitate permanent sequestration.
-Both of those projects could qualify as ‘Hubs’ as they are located in reasonable proximity to multiple emitters and are larger than the Shell Quest project, which is currently one of the largest operating projects in the world.
+Both of those projects could qualify as ‘Hubs’ as they are located in reasonable proximity to multiple emitters.
 Our first approved project is the Meadowbrook carbon Storage Project (MCSP) located near Morinville Alberta.
-At Meadowbrook we will sequester 3Mtpa for 25 years into the Devonian Woodbend Group (Leduc and Cooking Lake formations) which is a thick (>1000’) large (270 sq. miles) wet (no oil or gas) under-pressured high quality dolomitized reef.
-The risks that need to be mitigated to deliver a successful commercial CCS project appear manageable in this application and will be fully quantified as part of the Evaluation phase activities.
+At Meadowbrook we ultimately plan to sequester 3Mtpa for 25 years into the Devonian Woodbend Group (Leduc and Cooking Lake formations) which is a thick (>1000’) large (270 sq. miles) wet (no oil or gas) under-pressured high quality dolomitized reef.
+The risks that need to be mitigated to deliver a successful commercial CCS project appear manageable in this application and have been quantified as part of the Evaluation phase activities and sequestration lease application, which has now been approved.

 We would welcome the opportunity to work with emitters looking to partner on the strategy and solution that best fits their CO₂ storage needs.